duncanmalashock/json-rest-api/README.md

     }
 ```

-2. Define a `Config resource urlBaseData urlSuffixData` for the API you're going to use, including:
+Define a `Config resource urlBaseData urlSuffixData` for the API you're going to use, including:
-    - A `Decoder` for your type
+    - A `Decoder` for your `resource` type
-    - An `encode` function for your type
+    - An `encode` function for your `resource` type
-    - A `toBaseUrl` for creating the URL to be requested (for GET requests for all resources and POST requests for creating) from your `urlBaseData` type
+    - A `toBaseUrl` for creating the URL to be requested, using your `urlBaseData` type
     - A `toSuffix` for creating the URL suffix (used for PUT/PATCH and DELETE requests for specific resources) from your `urlSuffixData` type (usually just the ID type of your resource)
     - A `List` of options—currently this package supports options for:
       - Adding request headers